“They’re getting a divorce!?!”

 We cannot own the change of the church member; be we can ask for it and model it.
 But something is getting in the way.

-What’s Getting In The Way of Our Help?
+What’s Getting In The Way of Helping Others?

 The church family is a relationship; because of the relationship, the pastor might fear being the change agent in the church member’s life.
 It could be due to a fear of rejection (“If I confront their marriage, addiction, or lifestyle, they might reject me or leave the church.”)
 Or, we fear that, as their pastor, we might harm them.
 Harming them is partially true; wherever there is a real-life change, there will be a pain.
 Growth hurts.